eclipse-che/che-docs/README.md

 ### Keywords

-Search script uses page titles, summary and keywords to search for relevant results.
+The search script uses page titles, summary, and keywords to search for relevant results.
 Make sure your keywords are relevant for the page you add.

 ### Tags